LeaKats/semicompAFT/README.md

 # semicompAFT
 The script for running the estimation process is called "Estimation".
-The cpp files should be read before running the estimation function.
+The RCPP.cpp file and rcpp_based_functions.R should be read before running the estimation function.
-Here we list the arguments of the estimation function:
+Here we list the arguments of the estimation procedures:

 ## Estimation With Frailty - Function Arguments:
 X01 - covariate matrix for the healthy-illness transition.